As your Military Relocation Specialists, We welcome you to Charleston!

 What does Charleston have to offer?
-What communities are a good place to live?
+What communities are a great place to live?
 How does the school systems rate?
 What activities are available for me and my family to enjoy?
-Are these just a few of the many questions you are asking yourself as you prepare for your move?
-As a retired military family we can defiinitely relate as these are many of the questions that crossed our minds as we prepared for upcoming assignments.
+Are these just a few of the many questions you are asking yourself as you prepare for your move to Charleston?
+As a retired military family we can definitely relate as we these same question crossed our minds as we prepared for upcoming assignments.

 Charleston is a place where history lives.
 Famous golf courses, top-rated tennis courts, pristine beaches, monumental battleships and beautifully preserved architecture barely scratches the surface of attractions in Charleston.
 With its lively and historical festivals and cultural events, there's never a dull moment in Charleston.
 From the Southeastern Wildlife Exposition every February, to the Spoleto Festival USA held each June, to the wide array of nightlife activities, there is always something going on in Greater Charleston.
 Many come to Charleston with one thing in mind: Food.
 For many would say that "Charleston looks as good as it taste."
 And might we add that we totally agree.

-As you make your transition to Charleston, we will be honored to assist you in finding the right home for you and your family.
-The services we provide to our military and relocating families focus on:
+As you make your transition to Charleston, we are here to assist you in finding the right home for you and your family.
+The services we provide to our military and relocating families focus on the following:

 - Using my personal experience of 22 years of military service, we clearly understand your relocation needs, therefore we are able to better assist you with a smooth transition.